Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/8-deployment-script/+page.md

 }
 ```

-The `zkSyncChainChecker` determines if we are currently on a zkSync chain.
+The `zkSyncChainChecker` determines if we are currently on a ZKsync chain.
 If we are not, we deploy the contracts using our script and proceed with testing.
 Otherwise, we directly deploy new instances of the `BagelToken` and `MerkleAirdrop` contracts, mint the necessary tokens to the contract owner, and transfer the required amount of tokens to the `MerkleAirdrop` contract.